- About Us

 This guidance is broken into two major sections:

-You are required to track your project budget.
+The lead Principal Investigator (PI) is required to track the project budget.
 If expenditures create a negative balance in a budget category, please discuss it immediately with Oregon Sea Grant Research and Scholars Program Leader Sarah Kolesar (541-737-8695).

 There are restrictions on how these grant funds can be used.
 If you have questions about what are allowable costs, please contact us, check the OSU Office for Sponsored Research and Award Administration (OSRAA) website, or contact the Contracts Office of your institution.
 Investigators and their institutions are reminded that expending federal or non-federal (cost-share) funds, or providing in-kind goods and services for the purposes of providing any expenses for any federal employee is expressly prohibited.